Matt Cowdrey: Retirement

 On announcing his retirement from swimming on 10 February 2015, Cowdrey stated: "I have been fortunate to have achieved more than I could ever have dreamed of, and more than I set out to achieve, and more importantly I have enjoyed every minute of my time on the Australian swim team."
 Glenn Tasker, president of the Australian Paralympic Committee, said, "It has been an absolute privilege to watch Matthew develop from the quiet 15-year-old kid who competed at his first Paralympics in 2004, into one of the greats of Australian Paralympic sport.
 He has become an outstanding ambassador for the Paralympic movement, a leader of the Paralympic swim team and our most successful athlete ever."

 Post-swimming career

 Cowdrey was appointed as the team general manager of the Australian team for the 2015 Commonwealth Youth Games to be held in Samoa.
 In 2017, Cowdrey was preselected to run for the Liberal Party in the Labor-held seat of Colton at the 2018 state election in South Australia.
 He was re-elected as the member for Colton at the 2022 state election despite the election resulting in the Liberal Party losing Government and returning to Opposition.
+Cowdrey actually won enough primary votes to retain the seat outright despite the Liberals' collapse in Adelaide.
+He is the first opposition member for Colton, a noted bellwether seat.
+Counting its time as Henley Beach, Colton had been held by the government party since its creation in 1970.

 In April 2022 new Liberal leader David Speirs promoted him to the Opposition frontbench as Shadow Treasurer.

+Cowdrey was appointed Deputy Chef de Mission for the Australian Team at the 2026 Commonwealth Games.